Pfizer: COVID-19 vaccine controversy

 In February 2021, after a year long investigation relying on unnamed officials, Pfizer was accused by The Bureau of Investigative Journalism (TBIJ) of employing "high-level bullying" against at least two Latin American countries during negotiations to acquire COVID-19 vaccines, including requesting that the countries put sovereign assets as collateral for payments.
 According to TBIJ, these negotiation tactics resulted in a months long delay in Pfizer reaching a vaccine agreement with one country and a complete failure to reach agreements with two other countries, including Argentina and Brazil.

 In November 2021, TBMJ published an article after obtaining information from a whistleblower from the Ventavia Research Group.
 Ventavia was hired by Pfizer as a research subcontractor.
 A regional director (whistleblower) who was employed at Ventavia Research Group has told The BMJ that the company falsified data, unblinded patients, employed inadequately trained vaccinators, and was slow to follow up on adverse events reported in Pfizer's pivotal phase III trial.
-The regional director, Brook Jackson, emailed a complaint to the US Food and Drug Administration (FDA).
+The regional director, Brook Jackson, emailed a complaint to the FDA.
 Ventavia fired her later the same day.
 The European Medicines Agency (EMA) stated in a response to the European Parliament, that "the deficiencies identified do not jeopardize the quality and integrity of the data from the main Comirnaty trial and have no impact on the benefit-risk assessment or on the conclusions on the safety, effectiveness and quality of the vaccine".
 Science-Based Medicine emphasized that Ventavia oversaw just three of the 153 clinical sites involved with Pfizer's trial and "a small fraction (~1,000 by the time the whistleblower was fired) of the trial's over ~44,000 subjects."

 On 10 October 2022, during a session of the European Parliament's Special Committee on the COVID-19 Pandemic, Pfizer executive Janine Small testified that the company had not evaluated the Pfizer–BioNTech COVID-19 vaccine for its ability to reduce transmission of the SARS-CoV-2 virus prior to its release to the general public.
 Dutch MEP Rob Roos described the admission as "scandalous".
 CEO Albert Bourla was slated to attend, but withdrew.
-Roos' statements in turn have been described as "misleading".
+Roos's statements in turn have been described as "misleading".